How to Hire the Best IT Candidates: A Guide to Setting Effective Benchmarks

 Hiring decisions have lasting impacts on your organization's success, and establishing benchmarks that can be used to set clear and consistent performance standards is crucial for employee retention, success, and engagement.
 Performance standards define the expected level of work quality, productivity, and results that the new hire should achieve.
 Setting performance standards helps you evaluate whether your new hires are meeting expectations and provides insight into whether your benchmarks are realistic and effective.

-To set performance standards, you should look at the job description, define specific goals, and establish metrics to track progress.
+To set performance standards, you should look at the job, define specific goals, and establish metrics to track progress.
 This information can be used to provide feedback to the employee and make adjustments to the benchmarks as necessary.
 For example, if you are hiring a software engineer, you might set a goal of completing a certain number of bug fixes per week.
 You could then track the employee's progress and provide feedback on their performance.
 If the employee is not meeting expectations, you can adjust the goal, provide additional training, or reassess your benchmarks to determine whether they are realistic and accurately reflect your needs.
 Keep in mind that it is important to set performance standards that are realistic and achievable.
 If the standards are too high, the employee will become discouraged and may not be successful, while a standard or benchmark that is too low may fail to challenge employees or allow them to reach their full potential.

 Finally, it is important to review your performance standards on a regular basis.
 As the company grows and changes, your performance standards and the corresponding hiring benchmarks may need to be updated to ensure that they are still relevant and effective.